joshlong-attic/2025-devnexus-bootiful-ai/README.md

 ```

 - now try everything, end to end!
-- this is nice, but what if there is more complex routing requirments? agentic patterns enter the chat.
+- this is nice, but what if there is more complex routing requirements? agentic patterns enter the chat.
 - DP talks about agentic patterns
+- DP announce community stuff
 - DP and JL take a curtsy and then dismount the stage